-When crafting your "thank you" message, don't need to overdo it.
-A simple, "thanks for filling out our survey," should do the trick.
-If you want to go above-and-beyond, some brands like to highlight how your feedback will help them improve their customer experience moving forward.
+When crafting your 'thank you' message, there's no need to overdo it.
+A simple, 'thanks for filling out our survey' should do the trick.

-A successful NPS survey should provide your organization with incredibly valuable insights regarding customer satisfaction, and these tips should help any business create an effective NPS survey question.
+A successful NPS survey can provide your organization with incredibly valuable insights regarding customer satisfaction.
+And any good survey starts with an effective NPS survey question.